 Manufacturers selling into both the US and EU often treat USP and EP as interchangeable.
 They are not.
 The two pharmacopoeias agree on the broad strokes but diverge on impurity thresholds, analytical methods, and identification protocols.
-Those differences determine whether your nicotine passes regulatory review in your target market.
+Those differences determine whether your nicotine passes regulatory review in your target market, and getting it wrong means rejected submissions, delayed launches, and reformulation costs that nobody budgeted for.

 Quick Orientation

 EP (European Pharmacopoeia) is published by the European Directorate for the Quality of Medicines (EDQM).
-EP monographs are legally binding for pharmaceutical products sold in EU member states and many countries that adopt EP standards.
+EP monographs are legally binding for pharmaceutical products sold in EU member states and many countries that adopt EP standards, including Switzerland, Turkey, and numerous African and Asian nations that reference the EP.
+The EP carries legal weight under the EU TPD for nicotine-containing consumer products as well.

 Purity: Same Ballpark, Different Baselines